 How can I prepare a Will in Canada?

 - You can prepare your Will using an online interactive service, or software.
-Rather like using tax preparation software to write your taxes, these services guide you through the process, step-by-step by asking a series of questions.
-At the end, the document is compiled, and must then be downloaded, printed and signed in the presence of two witnesses in order to make it a legal Last Will and Testament.
+Similar to using tax preparation software to write your taxes, these services guide you through the process step-by-step by asking a series of questions.
+At the end, the document is compiled, and must then be downloaded, printed, and signed in the presence of two witnesses in order to make it a legal Last Will and Testament.
 The service at LegalWills.ca is exactly this approach.
 More and more people are taking this approach to Will writing because it is both convenient (you can prepare the Will from the comfort of your home) and affordable (the cost of a Will at LegalWills.ca is $39.95).

 The Joint Will vs the Mirror Will

 One of the most common requests that we receive from couples intending to prepare their Will is a single document covering the two people.
-There is a misconception that a couple share all of their assets, and so one Will would work for both – that is, a “Joint Will“, a single document serving the needs of two people.
+There is a misconception that a couple shares all of their assets, and so one Will would work for both.
+This is a “Joint Will“, a single document serving the needs of two people.
 Many people regard the terms “couple’s Will” and “joint Will” as interchangeable.